jedbrooke/CIS-22C-Team-4/README.md

 >brew install gtk

-then use this command to compile the program
+then use this command to compile the program (make sure you cd into the correct directory first)
 >g++ Main.cpp -o program \`pkg-config --cflags gtk+-2.0\` \`pkg-config --libs gtk+-2.0\`

 and then run it